hiveot/hub/runtime/authz/README.md

 ## Objective

-Manage authorization of Hub client requests based on their role.
+Manage authorization of client requests based on their role.

 ## Status